 Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-As of August 4, 2014, the registrant had 222,975,766 shares of common stock, par value \$.01 per share, outstanding.
+As of November 3, 2014, the registrant had 3,021,831 shares of common stock, par value \$.01 per share, outstanding, adjusted for a 1-for-75 reverse stock split effective October 24, 2014 as described in Note 1 to the Condensed Financial Statements under "Subsequent Events."
+In this Report, all numbers of shares and per share amounts, as appropriate, have been restated to reflect the reverse stock split.